102481/styleguide-bcc/ui-components/page-elements/grid.md

 # Grid

-The default grid system for our website is based on a responsive 12-column system.
+<p>The default grid system for our website is based on a responsive 12-column system. </p>

-Our different column sizes automatically change dimensions once they reach certain breakpoints.
-To illustrate, resize your browser window and you will see the grid columns below change size.
+<p> Our different column sizes automatically change dimensions once they reach certain breakpoints.
+To illustrate, resize your browser window and you will see the grid columns below change size.</p>

 <html>
 <meta name="viewport" content="width=device-width, initial-scale=1">